3.9.2. Rules for adding attributes to vegetation items

 In residential areas with single-family homes, only label the sections of trees and shrubs as urban vegetation (don't include grass vegetation).

-If the border of a locality crosses a single area of vegetation (located both inside and outside the border of private-sector land or a city block), assign that vegetation area to the “Woodlands” type.
+If the border of a locality crosses a single area of vegetation (located both inside and outside the border of a suburban residential area or city block), that vegetation area is assigned the “Woodlands” type.
 This type of vegetation area is marked with a red arrow in the drawing:

 • Nature reserve — protected nature areas of all types: national parks, nature reserves, wildlife sanctuaries.